Delta-Robotics-Inc/TF-Node-Firmware/README.md

 **IMPORTANT:** You will not be able to use the Arduino IDE to upload this project.
 Instead, please install [platformio](https://platformio.org/), which is an Embedded IDE environment for VS Code that is much better for building large-scale Arduino projects.

-## `Branch Firmware Version: v1.0.0`
+## `Branch Firmware Version: v1.0.1`

 ### Instructions for Push
-- Make sure to update firmware version above and in the `src/main/config` file.
+- Make sure to update firmware version above and in the `src/config.hpp` file.
+- The firmware version must be updated every time a Node exists in the wild with a version of firmware that exists with newly developed code.
+Versions should only be released to customers (the wild) after testing and push to the main branch, but if for some reason a version needs to be send quickly then make sure to update the version number after sending it to them.

 ---